This post may contain affiliate links, meaning if you buy or book through one of these links, I may earn a small commission .

 Since you’re already on a role, make a day of your time spent near Salt Pond Bay.
 The Ram Head Trail starts at the east end of Salt Pond Beach, near the Salt Pond.
 The trail follows a narrow, bumpy path, while providing stunning views of the sea against beautiful rocky cliffs along the way.

 The trail out and back is about two miles long and offers very little shade.
 In addition, there are parts of the trail that pass very steep cliffs and low-lying cacti, so mind your footing and take selfies with care.
-Finally, protect yourself from the sun and heat by bringing a hat, sunscreen, and a water bottle.
+You’ll want a hat, sunscreen, and water bottle to protect yourself from the sun and heat.

 5. Visit the animals at the Carolina Corral